orsinium/art.orsinium.dev/drafts.md

 This is how I will hold my stand
 When flames consume my house

-## dance for me

-I'm walking the line
-You're reading the sign
-We're dancing in this broken design.

-Dance for me
-This is all just a dream
-Dance for me
-Let me go with the stream

-Dance for me
-Like you have no emotional cargo
-Dance for me
-This grim fandango

 ## stuck

 I open door after door